Kai's Baking Studio Keto Brownies Recipe

 - 2 oz dark chocolate (Check the sugar content stay Keto!)

 - 3 eggs at room temperature (This helps incorporate into the mix better)

 - ½ teaspoon vanilla extract (optional if you have some or you like to use it)

 - Preheat oven to 350 degrees F (175 degrees C).
 Line an 8x8 inch or a small pan similar in size with parchment paper or grease liberally with butter or use a nonstick spray of your choice.
 (Don’t go overboard or you will have some greasy brownies)

 - In a medium mixing bowl, mix almond flour, cocoa powder, baking powder, sweetener, be sure to whisk out all the clumps from the sweetener if applicable.

 - In a large microwave-safe mixing bowl, melt butter and chocolate for 30 seconds to 1 minute or until just melted.
 Whisk in the eggs and the optional vanilla then gently whisk in the dry ingredients just until mixed together.
 (Be kind to the mix and don’t over mix it)

 - Transfer batter into a baking dish and bake for 18-20 minutes or until a toothpick inserted comes out moist. cool for at least 30 mins to 2 hours in the fridge so you can slice it easily into 16 small squares.
 The squares come out to about 1.5 net carbs if you cut it this way or about four if you cut them into nine chewy squares.
 (Note your oven may run hot so please adjust according to your oven)

-Or guess what this seems like too much work Kai’s Kookies makes a Keto Brownie Mix its low carb dry mix that only needs a few ingredients.
+Or guess what?
+If this seems like too much work Kai’s Baking Studio makes a Keto Brownie Mix i- ts low carb dry mix that only needs a few ingredients.
 Just putting it out there if you don’t want to get all the ingredients, we carry it.
 It will be listed on our website and it will be available at markets locally.